Karl Schmid (artist): Biography

-In 1944, Schmid forms one of the very first scientific drawing classes, which he continues to teach until 1971.
+In 1944, Schmid forms one of the first scientific drawing classes, which he continues to teach until 1971.

 Schmid moves with his family to the Seefeld district in Zurich.
-Thanks to his financial security through his job at the school, he can afford his very first art studio, at the former stable of Villa Herold, on the Klausstrasse.
+Thanks to his financial security through his job at the school, he can afford his first art studio, at the former stable of Villa Herold, on the Klausstrasse.

 In the spring of 1944, Schmid met Hans Arp for the first time in Zurich, at the home of some of his art collector friends.
 At the time, Arp was grieving due to the loss of his first wife, Sophie Taeuber-Arp, who had died a year earlier in an accident at Max Bill's house, where they were both guests.

 Later, Max Bill would accompany Arp to Schmid's studio, in an attempt to help his friend overcome his depression through new artistic projects.
 From then on, a lifelong friendship and collaboration was established between Schmid and Arp.
 Schmid would then go on to make wooden reliefs, woodcuts and the artist's book Elemente (Elements) for Arp.

 In 1956, Schmid was also put in charge of a preparatory course at the School of Applied Arts: the Vorbereitungsklasse.

 In 1962, he moved into his studio house in Gockhausen.
 There, he organized an environment for each type of craft: painting, woodcarving, engraving, and even blacksmithing, where he created most of his iron and bronze pieces of the 1970s and 1880s.

 His only anthological exhibition took place in 1965, at the Helmhaus, and showcased his works with those of his students: "Karl Schmid und seine Schuler" (Karl Schmid and his students).

 From the 1960s onwards, he received many commissions in the field of artistic interventions for architecture.
 This involves the creation of murals in schools, public and private buildings in the cantons of Zurich, Zug, Grisons and Ticino.

 In 1971, at the age of 57, he retired early from teaching: the illness from which he had been suffering for some time worsened, yet he would never stop his artistic pursuits, giving life to a great deal of artwork, including several architectural murals.
 In his later years, Schmid would become increasingly withdrawn: "and lastly, the long years in which he shied away from all interactions pertaining his friends, in order to fulfil his artistic mission, which led him to a path of isolation."

 Schmid died on 13 August 1998, at the Neumünster hospital in Zurich.
 His resting place is to be found at the Friedhof Üetliberg cemetery.